BYU College of Fine Arts and Communications: Campus

 Jesse Knight Building (JKB) was built in 1960 and was first occupied by the BYU Commercial College (or business school).
 After the Tanner Building was built, the JKB became the location of the College of Humanities.
 However, with the completion of the new Joseph F. Smith building in 2005, most humanities functions were shifted to the new facility and other institutions moved into the building.
-Currently the JKB is the home of the BYU Police, Freshman Academy administration, Human Resource Development, the Department of Art, the English Writing Center, the Humanities Publications Center, School of Management computer laboratories, and many classrooms.
+As of 2023, the JKB is the home of the BYU Police, Freshman Academy administration, Human Resource Development, the Department of Art, the English Writing Center, the Humanities Publications Center, School of Management computer laboratories, and many classrooms.

-The Stephen L. Richards Building, built in 1971, was named for Stephen L. Richards, a proponent of physical education and good sportsmanship, Richards also served on the BYU Board of Trustees, as assistant commissioner of Church education and as a counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints.
+The Stephen L. Richards Building, built in 1971, was named for Stephen L. Richards, a proponent of physical education and good sportsmanship.
+Richards also served on the BYU Board of Trustees, as assistant commissioner of church education and as a counselor in the LDS Church's First Presidency.
 The facility includes three Olympic-size heated swimming pools, numerous dance studios, administrative offices, basketball, volleyball, and racquetball courts, locker rooms, and classrooms.
 The facility also houses the CFAC's Department of Dance and portions of the School of Music.

 B66 is an industrial-style building that houses some classrooms and the Department of Visual Arts' ceramic studios.

 The BYU Museum of Art (MOA) is one of the best attended university-campus art museums in the United States.
 The museum, which had been discussed for more than fifty years, opened in a 10,000-square-foot (930 m2) space in 1993.
 According to a 2004 survey, the museum ranked first in attendance among university campus art museums with 334,774 visitors.
 Among all art museums, the museum comes in 31st in attendance out of 157 member art museums from the United States, Canada and Mexico.

 The museum displays paintings, drawings, prints, sculptures, installations, video, and photography.
 The permanent collection contains works of art from many renowned artists including Carl Bloch, Maynard Dixon, Rembrandt, Norman Rockwell, Earl W. Bascom and Minerva Teichert.
 The MOA also houses a café, gift shop, and a small theatre.

+The Music Building (MB), which opened in 2023, is the home of the School of Music.
+The 170,000-square-foot building has a main concert hall, a recital hall, and various smaller rooms specifically tailored for groups such as digital music production and opera performance.